harshsrivastava961/AiChatBot/README.md

 ### API Key Setup

-The app uses OpenAI's Chat Completion API.
+The app uses Groq Cloud's OpenAI-compatible Chat Completions API.
 To configure:

-1. Get your API key from [OpenAI Platform](https://platform.openai.com/api-keys)
+1. Get your API key from [Groq Console](https://console.groq.com/keys)
 2. Update `src/config/apiConfig.ts` with your key
-3. The app uses GPT-3.5-turbo model by default (free tier compatible)
+3. Default model is `llama-3.1-8b-instant` (fast, free-tier friendly).
+You can change the model in `src/services/openaiService.ts`.

+> Want to use OpenAI instead?
+Swap the API URL and model in `src/services/openaiService.ts` and set `OPENAI_API_KEY` instead of `GROQ_API_KEY`.

 ### Theme Customization